Seminar Machine Learning in Phylogenetics and Population Genetics SS 2024

 Week 3 ff: joint reading sessions and individual Q&A sessions

-Presentations and Discussions including two exercises for non-presenters
+Presentations and Discussions including small exercises or other interactive elements for non-presenters